 Who The Victims Are

 Remote workers have always been more susceptible to identity and access-based attacks.
-Unfortunately, the nature of the modern workplace means that more of us than ever before are now potential targets, with two-thirds of workers using a personal computer to work from home.
+Unfortunately, the nature of the modern workplace means that more of us than ever before are now potential targets.
+More than two-thirds of cybersecurity and IT professionals belie that employees are putting the organization at risk through the misuse of email, oversharing company information on social media, and careless web browsing.

 The Impact Of An Identity And Access Breach

-The average cost of a data breach is 4.24 million dollars.
-That average, however, also reflects a widening gap between the cost of a breach for organizations with more advanced security processes in place, such as incident response teams, and those with fewer processes in place.
+That average cost also reflects a widening gap between the cost of a breach for organizations with more advanced security processes in place, such as incident response teams, and those with fewer processes in place.
 In other words, the cost of a data breach is much lower for those with a formal security architecture, but dangerously high for organizations without the proper protections.

 However, financial loss isn’t the only consequence of an identity- or access-related breach.
 As we discussed above, these breaches often start with credential theft via a phishing attack, and that credential theft has a knock-on effect in terms of data loss.
 The main consequences of successful phishing attacks include: